knowyourphrase.com - The Origins of Phrases and the Meanings of Sayings

 Also, remember that just because you see a saying in an old book or newspaper, let's say from the year 1893, it does not mean the saying originates from that source or from that year.
 In all likelihood, if an expression is already being used in a book or newspaper, then it's probably already well established at that time and dates back even further.
 Nevertheless, these old quotes serve as a way to show readers how far back in history some of these popular sayings go, which is quite interesting!

-Carnivals have plenty of games based around accurary, others that rely on strength, and some that require skill on the part of the player.
-Prizes are awarded to the winners, while the losers are left with nothing at all.
+The origin of this phrase is believed to be rooted in carnivals.
+Carnivals have many different types of games that can be played, some are based around accurary, others on strength.
+Prizes are usually awarded to the winners, while the losers are left with nothing at all.
 The prizes typically consist of big stuffed animals and other types of toys.

-Here's an example of how this phrase possibly originates from carnivals: There's a certain strength based carnival game known as high striker, and in this game the player must take a mallet and swing it as hard as they can at a target.
-When the target is struck, a metallic object raises up a set distance depending on the severity of the swing; if the target is hit hard enough, a bell rings, indicating that the player had won.
-Often times, however, the player would fall just short of ringing the bell, so the owner in charge of the game would likely tell the player: "Close, but no cigar!"
+Well, apparently there was a time in the 20th century where cigars could also be won as prizes.
+If this is true, then I could certainly picture the owner in charge of a game shouting this phrase to someone who was close to winning a prize.
+For example, there's a certain strength based carnival game known as high striker.
+In this game, the player takes a mallet and swings it as hard as they can at a target.
+When the target is struck, a metallic object rises up a set distance depending on the severity of the swing; if the target is hit hard enough, a bell rings, indicating that the player has won.
+It is common, however, for players to fall just shy of ringing the bell, so the owner in charge of the game might tell the player: "Close, but no cigar," meaning that the player had nearly won the prize, but didn't quite make it.
+Thus, perhaps this expression originates from something along these lines.

-This is a plausible theory for the phrase's origins, but there doesn't seem to be a way to know for a certainty if it's accurate or not.
-Nevertheless, this idiom looks to go back to at least 1934, where it appears in writing in a Pennsylvania newspaper called the Chester Times:
+This idiom looks to go back to at least 1934, where it appears in writing in a Pennsylvania newspaper called the Chester Times:

 Reference: newspaperarchive contained a digital copy of the newspaper with the saying in the quote above.